IEC 60904-9:2020 Standard for Solar Simulators

 Newport/Oriel Sol3A achieves Class A spectral match with a spectral coverage of 100% and a spectral deviation of 30%.

-Newport/Oriel uses xenon-arc-lamps in this solar simulator, which are less prone to some of the issues we’ve discussed as far as LED usage in solar simulators.
+Newport/Oriel uses xenon-arc lamps in this solar simulator, which are less prone to some of the issues we’ve discussed regarding LED usage in solar simulators.

 However, emission lines inherent to a xenon lamp are quite strong and difficult to filter, so how does this class of solar simulator measure up to the new IEC 60904-9 standard?